xtdb/xtdb-tutorial/5-match.nextjournal.md

 >
 > \- xtdb manual *[Read More](https://xtdb.com/reference/transactions.html#match)*

-You are happy with what you have read, and in anticipation of the assignment you define the standalone node.
+You are happy with what you have read, and in anticipation of the assignment, you define the standalone node.

 ```clojure
 (def node (xt/start-node {}))